Modeling tests in TPT

-The different combinations of state sequences, variants of states, and transition conditions are regarded as individual test cases.
-In TPT these individual test cases aren't observed isolated from each other, but on the contrary they are presented in a single model, where similarities as well as differences between the test cases clearly stand out.
-Moreover, this way the tester gains a detailed overview of the aspects that were tested and those that weren't.
+The different combinations of state sequences, variants of states, and transition conditions constitute individual test cases.
+These individual test cases are not viewed independently but they are presented in a joint model, where similarities as well as differences between the test cases clearly stand out.
+Moreover, this way the tester gains a detailed overview of the aspects that were tested and those that weren't yet.

 Test Step Lists